 A brake control is a device that is installed in the tow vehicle that activates the electric RV brakes.
 Your RV brakes should work in synchronization with your tow vehicle brakes.
-Never use your tow vehicle or RV brakes alone to stop the combined load.
+Never use your vehicle or RV's brakes alone to stop the combined load.
 Your brake controller must be set up according to the brake control manufacturer's specifications to ensure proper synchronization between the tow vehicle and the RV.
-Additionally, you may have to make small adjustments occasionally to accommodate changing loads and driving conditions.
+Additionally, you may have to, occassionally, make minor adjustments to accommodate changing loads and driving conditions.